ramameghana02/fakenews-detection-using-nlp/README.md

 ---
 Dataset

-We are using the Fake and Real News Dataset from Kaggle.
+We are using the Fake and Real News Dataset from Kaggle(https://www.kaggle.com/datasets/clmentbisaillon/fake-and-real-news-dataset?select=Fake.csv).
 This dataset contains two files:

 True.csv: News articles labeled as true.
 Fake.csv: News articles labeled as fake.